Nikikuzi/dacite-soft/README.md

     return Response(status=201)
 ```

-Still `dacite` helps us to create data class from "raw" dict with validated data.
+Still `dacite-soft` helps us to create data class from "raw" dict with validated data.

 ### Cache

-`dacite` uses some LRU caching to improve its performance where possible.
+`dacite-soft` uses some LRU caching to improve its performance where possible.
 To use the caching utility:

 ```python
 from dacite import set_cache_size, get_cache_size, clear_cache